-In January 2018, ONC released the first draft of the Trusted Exchange Framework (TEF Draft 1) for public comment.
+In January 2018, the Office of the National Coordinator for Health Information Technology (ONC) released the first draft of the Trusted Exchange Framework (TEF Draft 1) for public comment.
 ONC reviewed all of the public comments on the TEF Draft 1 and released an updated draft package for comment in April 2019.
 This TEF Draft 2 package was developed by ONC with input from all of the public comments on the TEF Draft 1 and includes three components: (1) the TEF Draft 2; (2) the Minimum Required Terms and Conditions (MRTCs) Draft 2; and (3) the Qualified Health Information Network (QHIN) Technical Framework (QTF) Draft 1.

 In January 2022, ONC and the RCE announced the publication of the Trusted Exchange Framework and the Common Agreement (TEFCA).
-Entities will soon be able to apply and be designated as Qualified Health Information Network.
+Applications to be designated as a Qualified Health Information Network are being accepted on a rolling basis.

 The Trusted Exchange Framework describes high-level principles that networks should adhere to for trusted exchange.